Object-Oriented Programming in galah

 ## [1] "data_request"

-When an object is of class data_request
+When a piped object is of class data_request

 , galah can